lidofinance/lido-improvement-proposals/LIPS/lip-13.md

 where `params` is a logic predicate packed in `uint[]` in a special way described in
 [Aragon ACL documentation](https://hack.aragon.org/docs/aragonos-ref#parameter-interpretation).
-That predicate applied to the arguments of `newImmediiatePayment` method MUST resolve to true if the asset type and the amount is under the limits, and MUST be false otherwise.
+That predicate applied to the arguments of `newImmediatePayment` method MUST resolve to true if the asset type and the amount is under the limits, and MUST be false otherwise.